Angles6230/Certification-Notes/CCNA Study.md

 ### Wireless Architecture
 802.11 Frame
 `[frame control|duration/id|Address1|addr2|addr3|SeqCtrl|addr4|QoS|HT control|Data|FCS]`
+Fanny doesnt add 123 so quakers have donut freebies
 	Frame control - Provides information such as msg type and subtype Duration ID - Indicate time in microsec that the channel will be dedicated for transmission of the frame or identifier for the association
 	Addresses - Up to 4 addresses can be rpesent